 Three more coronavirus deaths confirmed in Shropshire hospitals

-Three more coronavirus patients have been confirmed to have died in Shropshire hospitals.

-The deaths announced today take the county's confirmed Covid-19 death toll to 126.
-These figures do not include deaths in care homes or the community which are not released at a local level on a daily basis.
+A further three coronavirus deaths have been confirmed in Shropshire's hospitals, taking the county's overall death toll to at least 215.

-All three patients died in the care of the Shrewsbury and Telford Hospital NHS Trust (SaTH).
-Two died yesterday and one died on April 30.
+NHS England said that two patients had died in the care of Shrewsbury & Telford Hospital NHS Trust (SaTH), and another at Shropshire Community Health Trust.

+It means that a total of 138 people have now died and tested positive for Covid-19 at the county's major health trusts since the outbreak began.

-So far 114 people have died with the virus at SaTH, while seven have died at the Shropshire Community Health NHS Trust and five at the Robert Jones and Agnes Hunt Orthopaedic Hospital in Gobowen.
+Of the 138 patients, 123 have been in the care of SaTH, 10 the community health trust, and five at the Robert Jones and Agnes Hunt Orthopaedic Hospital near Oswestry.

+ONS data also shows 77 people have died with coronavirus in Shropshire care homes between April 10 and May 8.

+In Powys 13 deaths have been confirmed with laboratory tests although the Office for National Statistics (ONS) says that 65 people in the county have died with Covid-19.

 More Covid-19 coverage: